amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - It cuts down on boilerplate, so programmers can concentrate on the logic of their problems.
 - It adds expressiveness, by tightly fusing object-oriented and functional programming concepts in one language
 - And it protects existing investments by running on the Java Virtual Machine and interoperating seamlessly with Java.
+- Scala brings unique fusion of functional programming and object oriented programming thereby making it possible to express new kinds of programming patterns and component abstractions.
+- It deploys concise programming style and syntax - Scala programs tend to be short upto factor of 10 compared to java.
+It tends to avoid lot of boilerplate.
+- Scala is statically typed language but it avoids verbosity by using type inference and gains flexibility by deploying pattern matching.

 For more details check: [Why-Scala](https://www.lightbend.com/blog/why-scala)